-- a) Setup (grating, central wavelength, and readout mode from pull-down menu).
-The choice for the readout mode will be added for P86. - b) Observing time for each exposure.
+- a) Setup (grating, central wavelength, and readout mode from pull-down menu). - b) Observing time for each exposure.
 Note that UVES and GIRAFFE may have different exposure times! - c) Number of exposures - d) Switch for the simultaneous calibration (GIRAFFE only).
 Set to OFF in case negative effects on your observations are expected.